aws/aws-encryption-sdk-cli/README.rst

      --max-length MAX_LENGTH
                            Maximum frame length (for framed messages) or content length (for non-framed messages) (decryption only)
+     --suffix SUFFIX       Custom suffix to use when target filename is not specified
      --interactive         Force aws-crypto to prompt you for verification before overwriting existing files
      --no-overwrite        Never overwrite existing files